-10. Stay up to date on (local) politics
+1. Stay up to date on (local) politics

-9. Volunteer in your community
+2. Volunteer in your community

-8. Share your ideas and spark the debate
+3. Share your ideas and spark the debate

 We get the chance to let our voices be heard every couple of years at the ballot box.
-It might not feel very impactful when you’re checking the name of your choice, but the importance of casting your vote can’t be understated.
+It might not feel very impactful when you’re checking the name or party of your choice, but the importance of casting your vote can’t be understated.

-6. Check your privilege and create space
+5. Check your privilege and create space

 Almost every person in this world is born with a certain amount of privilege.
 That means that they have a special advantage over certain other people or groups.
 Whether it’s about ethnicity, social status, gender or physical ability, it’s important to be aware of the privileges you hold, because if you use them in a powerful and positive way, you can truly transform society.
 Get informed on topics that don’t affect you directly, and create space for voices that aren’t heard as often in your community.

-5. Scratch that cultural itch
+6. Scratch that cultural itch

 Going to the library, visiting a local museum or heading to a concert isn’t just fun and enriching, it’s also beneficial for your community as a whole.
 Cultural

-4. Settle down with a book
+7. Settle down with a book

 We told you engagement doesn’t have to take a lot of effort, right?
 We weren’t lying!
 Grab a drink of your choice, get settled in the

-3. Support local businesses
+8. Support local businesses

-2. Watch your ecological footprint
+9. Watch your ecological footprint

-1. Take matters into your own hands
+10. Take matters into your own hands

 Agreed, this one takes a little more time and effort.
 But is there a certain topic that’s close to your heart, and are you passionate about making a change?
 Then why not get started with your own citizen initiative?
 Gather the signatures you need and put your proposal on the council’s agenda, join a group of like-minded peers, or why not join local politics?
 Become a member of a local party, help them with the campaigning in your city or municipality, or even get on the list yourself!